nguyenttleo/TwitConnect4/README.md

 Now, challenge your friends and engage in thrilling Connect 4 battles right on Twitter with TwitConnect4!

-Let the disc-dropping and tweet-replying begin! :game_die:
+Let the disc-dropping and tweet-replying begin!